Hedyfiiii/INFO6350_002027623_XiaohuiHuang/exercise/Hackathon/quiz_app/README.md

 # quiz_app

-Create a Quiz App that contains:
+A Quiz App that contains:

 * Google Authentication (through Firebase) used to authenticate
 * Total 10 questions per Quiz